RePRGM/Nimperiments/NimBust/readme.md

 # NimBust
-NimBust is a directory brute-forcer written in, you guessed it, Nim!
-This project takes inspiration from both FeroxBuster and GoBuster and is meant to showcase the performance advantage compiled programming languages have over interpreted languages.
-In this case, that is accomplished through the use of multithreading with each thread being given an equal workload.

-NimBust is also meant to showcase Nim's simple, Python-inspired syntax giving developers the best of all worlds!
-Another benefit of this is that the current codebase stands at only roughly 100 lines!

-At present, the project only does directory brute forcing.
-Outputting to file, appending extensions, and recursion are currently not supported but may be added in the future.
+NimBust is a directory brute force tool (or, as I guess we're calling it now, a "content discovery" tool) written in (you guessed it) Nim!
+It is a compiled, threaded application with most of the basic features one would expect from a directory brute force tool implemented.
+NimBust makes use of multithreading and evenly distributed workloads to be as fast as possible, however, it is also possible to slow NimBust down as needed. _We wouldn't want to cause a DOS, afterall_.

+As Nim 2.0 approaches, it is worth mentioning this project was built upon Nim 1.6.10 which, at the time of writing, is the current stable version of Nim.

 # Dependencies
-At present, there is only a single dependency: OpenSSL.
+At present, there are only two dependencies: OpenSSL.
+Install with your system package manager if it is not already installed.
+You will also need the argparse Nim module.
+This can be installed through Nimble e.g. `nimble install argparse`

 # Installation
-Once all dependencies are met, simply run `nim build` to create the project.
+Once all dependencies are met, clone the repo and simply run `nim build` to create the project.

 # Usage
-`nimbust <url> <wordlist> <threads>`
+`nimbust -h` or `nimbust --help` will display the help menu.
+Everything should be self-explanatory.